 After visiting the city, the ship took us back and we went in the direction of Régua.

-I asked myself how we were going to the other side of the dam, which was higher than the one we were in – once inside the dam I figured it out!
+I asked myself how we were going to the other side of the dam, which was higher than the one I was in – once inside the dam I figured it out!
 When the ship is inside the dam, the door behind us closes and the door above us slowly opens so that the water begins to push the ship up.

 After this “discovery”, we had lunch and one of the things we loved the most was the main course, delicious!

-The most incredible thing inside the ship was when we got to the second dam, with an unevenness of 35 metres.
+The most incredible thing inside the ship was when I got to the second dam, with an unevenness of 35 metres.
 The first dam was just a taste of what was waiting for me.

 At 16h45 we arrived to Régua.
 There, a bus was waiting for us to take us to a Port wine cellar.

 At the cellar, they showed us around and let us taste a local wine.
 Aside from the wine, people could buy all sorts of souvenirs from Portugal.